ncredinburgh/JavaForSmallTeams/style/800_provide_no_more_than_one_worker_constructor.md

 The duplication of values in the above code could be removed but it would remain confusing because the concern of initializing the class is spread across three locations.

-If more fields were to be added, it would be easy to forget to initialize them in the existing constructors.
+If more fields were added it would be easy to forget to initialize them in the existing constructors.

 Fortunately, we have made all fields final so this would give a compilation error.
 If the class was mutable, we would have a bug to discover at runtime.